platformsh/platformsh-docs/docs/src/guides/symfony/get-started.md

 symfony cloud:url --primary
 ```

 Iterate by changing the code, committing, and deploying.
-When satisfied with the changes, merge it to main, deploy, and remove the feature branch:
+When satisfied with your changes, merge them to main, deploy, and remove the feature branch:

 ```bash
 git checkout main